The Conversation (website): Launch The Conversation was co-founded by Andrew Jaspan and Jack Rejtman, and launched in Australia in March 2011.

-Jaspan first discussed the concept of The Conversation in 2009 with Glyn Davis, vice-chancellor at the University of Melbourne.
-Jaspan wrote a report for the university's communications department on the university's engagement with the public, envisioning the university as "a giant newsroom", with academics and researchers collaboratively providing expert, informed content that engaged with the news cycle and major current affairs issues.
+Jaspan first discussed the concept of The Conversation in 2009 with Glyn Davis, vice chancellor at the University of Melbourne.
+Jaspan wrote a report for the university communications department on the university's engagement with the public, envisioning the university as "a giant newsroom", with academics and researchers collaboratively providing expert, informed content that engaged with the news cycle and major current affairs issues.
 This vision became the blueprint for The Conversation.

-Jaspan and Rejtman were provided support by Melbourne University in mid-2009 which allowed time to incubate the business model.
-By February 2010 they had developed their model, branding and business identity which they launched to potential support partners by way of an Information Memorandum in February 2010.
+Jaspan and Rejtman were provided support by Melbourne University in mid-2009, which allowed time to incubate the business model.
+By February 2010, they had developed their model, branding, and business identity that they launched to potential support partners through an Information Memorandum in February 2010.

-The founders secured $10m in funding from four universities (Melbourne, Monash, Australian National University, University of Western Australia), CSIRO, the Victorian State Government, the Australian Federal Government, and the Commonwealth Bank of Australia.
-The Conversation Media Group opened its Carlton office in November 2010 with a small team, and launched to the public in March 2011.
+The founders secured $10m in funding from four universities (Melbourne, Monash, Australian National University, University of Western Australia), CSIRO, the Government of Victoria, the Government of Australia and the Commonwealth Bank.

 Departure of Andrew Jaspan

-In March 2017, Andrew Jaspan resigned as executive director and editor, six months after being placed on enforced leave after complaints from senior staff in Melbourne about his management style and the global direction of the group.
+In March 2017, Andrew Jaspan resigned as executive director and editor, six months after being placed on enforced leave after complaints from senior staff in Melbourne about his management style and the group's global direction.
 Management of the UK, U.S., and Africa offices also wrote a letter of no confidence to the Conversation Media Group asking that Jaspan not have an active role in the future.

 Content

 Articles are written by academic researchers in their respective areas of expertise.
 They either pitch topics or are specifically commissioned to write on a topic in which they are a subject-matter expert, including for articles about current events.
 The Conversation's core staff then edits these articles, ensuring a balance between reader accessibility and academic rigour.

-Editors that work for the site frequently have past experience working for traditional news outlets.
+Editors who work for the site frequently have past experience working for traditional news outlets.
 The original authors then review the edited version.
 Topics include politics, society, health, science, and the environment.
 Authors are required to disclose conflicts of interest.
 All articles are published under a Creative Commons Attribution/No derivatives licence.

 Fact checking

-The site often publishes fact-checks that are produced by academics from major universities, then blind peer reviewed by another academic who comments on the accuracy of the fact check.
+The site often publishes fact-checks produced by academics from major universities, then blind peer reviewed by another academic who comments on the accuracy of the fact check.

-In 2016, the FactCheck unit of The Conversation became accredited by the International Fact-Checking Network, an alliance of fact-checkers hosted at the Poynter Institute in the U.S. The assessment criteria require non-partisanship, fairness, transparency of funding, sources, and methods, and a commitment to open and honest corrections.
+In 2016, the fact-check unit of The Conversation became accredited by the International Fact-Checking Network, an alliance of fact-checkers hosted at the Poynter Institute in the U.S. The assessment criteria require non-partisanship, fairness, transparency of funding, sources, and methods, as well as a commitment to open and honest corrections.